-1. Remove the used dome by pulling it 2.
-Push the largest petal back, then press the tulip dome over the ribbed end of the receiver
+- 1. Remove the used dome by pulling it 2.
+Push the largest petal back, then off the receiver and then discard it.
+This may require a bit of force. - press the tulip dome over the ribbed end of the receiver

-3. Check that the tulip dome is securely 4.
-Push the larger petal forward. mounted by verifying that the collar completely covers the ribbed end of the receiver
+- Check that the tulip dome is securely 4.
+Push the larger petal forward. mounted by verifying that the collar completely covers the ribbed end of the receiver.